 Towards the end of the game, somebody seems to have forgotten they were making a cover-based shooter, not a run-and-gun shooter.
 First there was that fight with the cyborg ninja who runs around one-hit killing your squadmates with his sword (which was hilarious; he was hyped as this unstoppable badass even though he was really just a wanker, and after I broke his shields one sniper bullet took his head off).
-Then there was the only thing this game has that resembles a final boss, which is just you fighting off infinitely spawning enemies and doging a Reaper laser until EDI tells you to activate a switch, but I kept getting killed because Banshees kept teleporing behind me and I kept getting stuck on the fucking rubble.
+Then there was what I guess the game considered the final boss, which is just you fighting off infinitely spawning enemies and doging a Reaper laser until EDI tells you to activate a switch, but I kept getting killed because Banshees kept teleporing behind me and I kept getting stuck on the fucking rubble.
 I wound up cheesing both of those fights with the Tactical Cloak ability.

 I chose the Synthesis ending.
 I totally would have chosen the Destroy ending and blown Reapers to Hell because while I was playing a Paragon space hippie I was a very vindictive Paragon space hippie, but I didn't want to kill EDI and the Geth along with them, a twist I imagine was put in there to make Destroy less of a "No Shit" decision.
 I was reluctant to go the Control route because siding with the Illusive Man felt wrong and there was no option to take control of the Reapers then make them kill themselves.
 I admit turning every living thing in the universe into a bionic felt a little gross but come on, I was choosing among Scylla, Charybdis, and an iceberg.
 At least with the Synthesis ending, everyone survives and they're still themselves, right?